maxkrut/Ex-Data-Analysis-plotting-1/README.md

-# Expl-Data-Analysis-plotting-1
+# Exploratory Data Analysis

-Plotting Assignment 1 for Exploratory Data Analysis
+This repository was created for the online course "Exploratory Data Analysis" on Coursera.com